SuperOfficeDocs/superoffice-docs/docs/api/contact/services/create-contact-services.md

 # Create a Contact using services

-This example shows how to create a new contact and assign values to its properties of the entity through the NetServer Services layer.
+This example shows how to create a new contact and assign values to the properties of the entity through the NetServer Services layer.

 ## Code